piersfinlayson/otb-iot/docs/source/logs.rst

 ===== ==============================
 Boot   Messages from the bootloader

+Debug  Compiled out and  by default, provides very verbose logging

-Debug  Disabled by default, provides very verbose logging
+Debug  Disabled by default, provides verbose logging

 Info   An interesting event has occurred